gabricc/typescript-journey/02basics/myUnions.md

 - Ability to switch between different object structures
 - Type checking for object properties

+In this example, we're creating a variable that can hold either a User4 or an Admin type.
+TypeScript will ensure that the object assigned matches at least one of these types completely.
+This is particularly useful when dealing with different but related types of data.

 ## 3. Function Parameters with Union Types
 ```typescript
 function getDbId(id: number | string){